 The LEDs remain accurate and stable as the swimmer turns their head to breathe; the compass is functional in the face-down and face-up positions.

 As the swimmer faces and swims towards the target, the LED’s in both eyepieces will illuminate green acknowledging that the swimmer is On Course.
 The swimmer begins the course swimming toward the stored target.
 The embedded micro-controller monitors the swimmers heading at all times to provide feedback.
 The goal of the swimmer is to remain oriented so that both LEDs remain green.
 If the swimmer should veer of course to the left a small amount, both green LEDs will extinguish and the yellow LED in the left eyepiece will illuminate to notify the swimmer that they must correct their swim in order to get back On Course.
 If the swimmer deviates even further to the left, the yellow LED will extingiush and the red LED will illuminate notifying the swimmer that major correction is necessary to the right in order to get back On Course.
 As the swimmer navigates back on course, the red LED will change to yellow, then finally two green LEDs when the correct heading has been reestablished.
 The goggles will provide similar feedback if the swimmer deviates to the right; first a yellow LED, then a red LED if too far off course.
-In Drift Mode, there are components in the goggles that detect if the swimmer has been pushed off course laterally by forces of wind or water currents.
+In Drift Mode, a GNSS (GPS + GLONASS) module in the goggles is activated.
+The GNSS (GPS + GLONASS) data is then combined with compass and accelerometer data to detect if the swimmer has been pushed off course laterally by forces of wind or water currents.
 In most cases, the swimmer only needs to make minor corrections and move their head slightly; the body will follow the head.